zeyad-mahmoud7/zeyad-mahmoud7.github.io/_posts/2026-05-04-active-htb.md

-* **Vulnerability:** `AES-256 key` is a key published by microsoft that we can use to decrypt any cpassword find in a GPP file
+* **Vulnerability:** `AES-256 key` is a key published by Microsoft that we can use to decrypt any cpassword found in a GPP file
-* **Exploit:** using `gpp-decrypt` in kali we can decrypt the cpassword and get the plain password: `GPPstillStandingStrong2k18`
+* **Exploit:** using `gpp-decrypt` in Kali, we can decrypt the cpassword and get the plain password: `GPPstillStandingStrong2k18`

 ![alt_text](/assets/images/active/image5.png "image_tooltip")

-Using `smbmap` again but this time with the username and password obtained we find that we have `READ ONLY` access to NETLOGON, Replication, SYSVOL and `Users`.` `Our next` `target is the` Users share `which appeared to be a valuable target.
+Using `smbmap` again, but this time with the username and password obtained, we find that we have `READ ONLY` access to NETLOGON, Replication, SYSVOL and `Users`.` `Our next` `target is the` Users share `which appeared to be a valuable target.